TheVeggydude/flow.io/README.md

 With the prerequisites installed, simply run `docker-compose up --build` in the top-level directory.
 Wait until the `websocket_backend` announces that it is logging data, then you can find the web app locally on `http://localhost:8080`.

-When wanting to use replicated Kafka, use `docker-compose -f docker-compose_kafka_replicated.yml up --build`.
+When wanting to use replicated technologies, use `docker-compose -f docker-compose_replicated.yml up --build`.
 The default compose file only has load balancing, in order to reduce the RAM/CPU footprint of the app.
+In the replicated compose file Kafka brokers and Cassandra nodes are replicated.